- Certificate of Deposit FAQs

 How do I open a CD?

 You can open a new CD through your Online Banking.
 Here, you can add existing joint owner(s) and beneficiaries that are currently included on your primary savings account or elect not to name anyone as a joint owner or beneficiary.
-Once you have logged in, select Add an Account located in the Additional Services menu or Tools & Services box.
+Once you have logged in, select Add an Account located under Additional Services.

 If you are not an Online Banking User or to open a CD with different joint owner/beneficiaries, you may use the Certificate of Deposit Application.
 This application requires signatures from you and all joint owners (if applicable).